close global

 This year's Las Vegas GP exhibits the quirk of being the only full-length race on the 2025 calendar to take place on a Saturday!

-The previous two modern editions of the Las Vegas GP have been won by Verstappen and Mercedes star George Russell, with the Silver Arrows likely hopeful that they can take advantage of the consistently cooler conditions once again this weekend following on from their double podium with Russell and Lewis Hamilton at the 2024 race.
+The previous two modern editions of the Las Vegas GP have been won by Verstappen and Mercedes star George Russell, and the Silver Arrows will be hopeful that they can take advantage of the consistently cooler conditions once again this weekend following on from their double podium with Russell and Lewis Hamilton at the 2024 race.

 As the forecast continues to change, GPFans will provide daily updates on the conditions, so be sure to come back to this page before race day to find out the latest weather updates!